 Therefore, our mission is to improve the quality and accelerate the development process of complex simulation programs in science and engineering that are being designed for the most advanced parallel computer systems.
 For this purpose, we are developing integrated state-of-the-art programming tools for high-performance computing that assist domain scientists in diagnosing programming errors and optimizing the performance of their applications.
 In these efforts, we place special emphasis on scalability and ease of use.
 Besides the purely technical development of such tools, we also aim at making more users aware of the benefits they can achieve by using them.
 Hence, we consider training and support to also be an essential component of our mission.

-The virtual institute combines the expertise of twelve partner institutions, each with a strong record of high-performance computing research.
+The virtual institute combines the expertise of fourteen partner institutions, each with a strong record of high-performance computing research.
 The partners have long-lasting experience in the development and application of HPC programming tools and host well-known tool projects that are contributing leading-edge technology to this partnership.
 The collaboration among the partners has been initiated with funding by the Helmholtz Association of German Research Centers.
-Helmholtz centers, and universities establishling virtual institutes to concentrate research capacities and thereby create centers of excellence of international standing in key areas of research.
+Helmholtz centers, and universities establishing virtual institutes to concentrate research capacities and thereby create centers of excellence of international standing in key areas of research.